szawrowski/caitlyn/README.md

 ## About

-Caitlyn is a versatile general-purpose C++ library designed to enhance productivity for everyday tasks across multiple platforms.
+Caitlyn is a header-only versatile general-purpose C++ library designed to enhance productivity for everyday tasks across multiple platforms.

 It includes:
 - Unicode String Handling